akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 We trained a feedforward neural network with BERT features for sentiment analysis task.
 We also used this model to analyze popular topics in Twitter and we captured correlation between incidents and Twitter sentiments.

 For complete notebook and datasets check out [my github repo](https://github.com/akoksal/BERT-Sentiment-Analysis-Turkish/blob/master/BERT%20Features%20with%20Keras.ipynb).

-### References
-Thanks to Abdullatif Koksal, Arda Celebi, Arzucan Ozgur, and students of CmpE 493 in 2018 for BOUN Twitter Dataset.